-Physician Assistant Studies (Master of Science)Offered by: Biology
+Physician Assistant Studies (Master of Science)Offered by: Physician Assistant Studies

 The Master of Science degree in Physician Assistant Studies program at SRU prepares students for a rewarding career in a high-demand area of health care, Physician Assistant (PA).
 PA's are trained and licensed to examine patients, diagnose injuries and illnesses, and provide treatment.
 Recently, there has been an unprecedented growth in the PA profession secondary to the increasing need for healthcare providers.
 This innovative PA Program will prepare students to enter one of the fastest growing professions in the nation by offering an interactive curriculum during the first year of study and unique experiences during the second year.

 SRU's Physician Assistant Studies 24-month program is a combination of academic and clinical instruction, blended course delivery (onsite and online), team instruction, and collaborative outreach taught in unique learning environments.
 Academically and professionally qualified faculty, clinicians, and experts will provide a strong foundation in evidence-based practice, direct patient/client management, and prevention and wellness services that focus on the life cycle needs of the U.S. population.